Drod01/Airport-DataSet.p2/README.md

 Ensure all files are downloaded and properly added to VS Code

     The makefile should be connected already to the other files and should possibly not require any sort of file configuration.

 VS Code run

     Once the files are open in VS Code; I used MobaXTerm to make sure the code would run properly and display all the neccesary information for the data sets needed.

 ## Running the tests

-Once the test have been ran, it should display the data from the CSV file, sorted into
+Once the test have been ran, it should display the data from the CSV file, sorted into the provided code files and once it is ran it would appear in console.

-### Sample Tests

-Explain what these tests test and why

-    Give an example

 ### Style test